ONTHEFRITTZ/The-Dak-and-Chog-Tavern/DEPLOYMENT.md

 Admin Panel (WMON/DCMon) Post-Deploy Checklist
 - Load https://thedakandchog.xyz/admin/ (or your domain) and connect the owner wallet.
 - Confirm WMON/DCMon/Bankroll addresses match the expected deployment (see table below).
-- Use the treasury card buttons to fetch stats; inputs clear automatically after a confirmed tx.
+- Use the "Refresh Balances" button to re-query both the bankroll hook and pool stats; it now runs automatically after each confirmed tx.
+- Queue data auto-polls every ~15s via `/api/dcmon/queue`; an empty list usually indicates the agent has no pending swaps or the queue file is unreachable.
+- First-time DCMon deposits will trigger a max WMON approval transaction from the owner wallet; approve it once to avoid repeated prompts.
 - Optional: run a 0.01 MON wrap -> approve -> pool deposit -> pool redeem smoke test to ensure signer permissions.
 Monad Testnet Addresses (Oct 2025)
 - WMON: 0x7b4E8B2a3E934701D8bF6cFB31C3f3BDaC5e30Ff